Resources for Sheep & Goat Owners

 - Sheep and goats thrive on routine and do not appreciate change!
 If they are not eating or are chewing their cud for 18 hours, something is WRONG.
 Before you call the vet, take their temperature!
 It’s always the first thing they will ask.
 (Leave your animal's temperature with their message service because they probably won’t answer.)

 - Vaccines and Microchips: We will vaccinate lambs and kids for CD&T upon request at no charge.
 All kids will be disbudded (unless they are born naturally polled), no exceptions.
 We do not guarantee that scurs will not develop, particularly on males.
 Our sheep are naturally polled, though some have occasionally developed scurs.
+We do not vaccinate our sheep and goats.

-- Body Temperature: If you new lamb or kid is huddled up, shivering, and not wanting to eat or drink, TAKE THEIR TEMPERATURE ASAP.
+- Body Temperature: If your new lamb or kid is huddled up, shivering, and not wanting to eat or drink, TAKE THEIR TEMPERATURE ASAP.
 It should be 102–103°… If it’s less, they have hypothermia and need to be warmed up.
 If it’s higher than 103, it’s an infection – call your vet.
 Babies must have a minimum body temperature of 101°F to metabolize milk and food.

 - Bedding in Stalls (pine shavings and/or straw): From fall through kidding/lambing season, we use the deep bedding method – it is considered the most economical, environmentally sustainable, warmest in winter, and overall best method.
 Prior to winter, we vacuum all of the barn cobwebs (they are dust catchers in the winter) and do a really deep clean before establishing the winter bedding.
 In spring, we deep clean again and work hard to keep the barn completely clean for the respiratory health of babies and the udder health of mamas.